-Pre-construction development work on a partially completed run-of-river hydroelectric power plant in eastern Kenya is under way thanks to a US$0.2m development loan provided by REPP.
+Construction work on a partially completed run-of-river hydroelectric power plant in eastern Kenya is under way thanks to a US$200,000 development loan provided by REPP.

-The project’s success will provide the sponsors with much-needed completion experience and help them attract senior debt for its other pipeline projects, while also demonstrating how – with REPP’s assistance – local developers can build and operate small-scale schemes that support Kenya’s renewable energy goals.
+The project is providing the sponsors with much-needed completion experience and successful closure will help them attract senior debt for its other pipeline projects.
+It is also demonstrating how – with REPP’s assistance – local developers can build and operate small-scale schemes that support Kenya’s renewable energy goals.

 Contracted date: 15 April 2018